 Because Newport is geared more for bikes, scooters and walkers, those who rent or bring bikes to get around town may find themselves moving faster than the cars on busy summer weekends.
 Many people bike to 1st beach, or take a long leisurely ride (about 7.5 miles) around Ocean Drive and stop in the middle at Brenton Point to relax and take in some ocean vistas.
+With the recent addition of e-bikes to the market, Newport's various bike shops now offer e-bike rentals for visitors who like the option of just turning the throttle for a fun ride around town.

 Some of the other great places to bike are to be found in the Point and Historic Hill sections of town, where you can look at one of the largest collections of pre-1800 architecture in the country.
 Some like to travel the length of Bellevue Avenue (about 2.5 miles) and look at the mansions along the way.
 Whatever your activity, chances are that biking can be a part of it.